Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       ![Mockup of tracks screen part 2](/img/screen-2-1-–-1.jpg "Mockup of tracks screen")

-      For this initial version, we would allow placement of the tacks anywhere.
-Tracks placed far away would snap to 90, and when placed closer would snap to 65 width bays.
+      For this initial version, we would allow placement of the tracks anywhere.
+Tracks placed far away would snap to 90cm, and when placed closer would snap to 65cm width bays.

       Some guidance was introduced here, making sure the user was unable to continue without at least one bay.